noah4reals/noah4reals/README.md

 ### 🌟 **Current Projects**
 - **Thesis**: Exploring **Real-Time Deepfake Detection in Live Video Streams**.
-- Building a **feature-rich ToDo list application** with modern UI/UX.
+- Building a **feature-rich HMI application With AI driven For Home Doors** with modern UI/UX.
 - Enhancing a **government news agency website** with optimized designs and functionality.

 ---